Market Trends

 Technical Considerations of the Transition

 The transition from EV battery production to energy storage systems involves a significant retooling of manufacturing processes.
 BESS technologies prioritize cost per kilowatt-hour, long cycle life, and safety in stationary applications.
-The conversion will require different quality assurance protocols, testing regimes, and certification processes tailored to the utility and commercial sectors.
+The conversion will require different quality assurance protocols, evaluation regimes, and certification processes tailored to the utility and commercial sectors.
 This strategic pivot not only aligns with market demand but also positions Ford to tap into the growing energy storage market, which is critical for balancing renewable energy sources and enhancing grid reliability.

 Looking Ahead